§10 Add the Final Touches to Your Godot 4 Go MMO

 WS.send(packet)

-This code will send the search query to the server when the search button is pressed, or when the user presses enter in the line edit.
+This code will send the search query to the server when the search button is pressed, or when the user presses Enter in the line edit.
 When the server responds, we are already mostly set up to handle the response, since we are listening to HiscoreBoardMessage

 s already (although there are some issues).
 We just need to handle the case where the server responds with a DenyResponse